Breaking your work into manageable chunks can help you have a successful year. Our checklist of tasks can make it easier.

 • Set up your personal “presidential” work environment by creating folders on your computer and cloud storage for shared files.
 Also, organize your own new president’s binder and file space at home.
 (Yes, there will be paper documents to file.)

-• Check out our PTO Today Plus program and learn about Plus benefits and get customer feedback.
-As a member, you get free resources, first dibs on our sampling programs, and priority access to our Leader Support team.
+• Check out the PTO Today Plus program to learn about Plus member benefits - free resources, like PTO Connect (powered by PTOffice), first dibs on select PTO Today freebies, priority access to our Leader Support team, and more.

 Over Summer Break